-This Annual Report on the Attorney Services Fund provides a summary of the activity of the Attorney Services Fund for fiscal year 2021 and sets budget allocations from the fund as approved by the Supreme Court for fiscal year 2022.
+This Annual Report on the Attorney Services Fund provides a summary of the activity of the Attorney Services Fund for Fiscal Year 2022 (July 1, 2021 - June 30, 2022) and sets out budget allocations from the fund as approved by the Supreme Court for Fiscal Year 2023 (July 1, 2022 - June 30, 2023).

 The report includes a review of the fund's balance and projections, audit information, and investment policy.
 This information is provided for informational purposes only and is not to be considered a final or complete audit or financial statement of fund activity during the period covered in the report.
-The Auditor of State conducts an audit of the fund as part of its regular biennial audit of the Supreme Court of Ohio.
+The Auditor of State conducts an audit of the fund as part of the regular biennial audit of the Supreme Court of Ohio.